temikfart/logger/README.md

 #### File Creation

-When you invoke `logger::init()`, you pass path to the logs directory as the second argument.
+When you invoke `logger::init()`, you pass path to the log's directory or to the desired regular file as the second argument.
 This path is processed by internal functions and as result new folder for the logs will be created.

-New folder pass will be according to this table:
+New folder path will be according to this table:

 | Existence | Your path | Result folder | Result path |
 | --- | --- | --- | --- |